SysKitTeam/docs-point/releases/data-center/syskit-point-2024-5/point-2024-5-64-release-note.md

 * **New feature added to Provisioning!**
   * New section available when creating or editing Templates: **Content & Structure**
   * The Content & Structure section provides three options:
-    * **Start from scratch** - the new provisioned workspace is blank.
+    * **Start from scratch** - the new provisioned workspace has the default Microsoft look and feel without any customizations.
     * **Use existing Microsoft Teams template** - when selected, predefined apps, channels, and tabs are created for the new provisioned workspace based on the template used.
     * **Copy from existing team** - selecting this will copy channels, apps, tabs, and settings from the selected existing workspace to the new one being provisioned.
+      * You can choose whether to copy only **Structure** or **Structure & Content**.
   * [For more details, take a look at the Content & Structure article.](../../governance-and-automation/provisioning/content-and-structure.md)